 In Nigeria, student abduction has become an unpleasant social problem, affecting the victims' peace of mind and personal liberty.
 Student abduction has impacted academic advancement, self-reliance, and national development in the majority of Nigeria's north-east secondary schools.
-Abduction, kidnapping, and hostage-taking have all existed since the beginning of time (Ukandu, 2011).
-This dysfunctional practice has lately been identified as a societal sin in Nigeria.
-Given the vast number of students who are surprisingly involved, abduction looks to be one of the most technical and lucrative criminal cases in Nigeria.
+Abduction, kidnapping, and hostage-taking have all existed since the NWACHUKWU, Chinyere Maryrose, Ph.D beginning of time (Ukandu, 2011).
+This dysfunctional as a & OHALETE, Iheoma Virginia, Ph.D societal sin in Nigeria.
+Given the vast number of st olved. abduction looks to be one of the most technical and lucrative criminal cases in Nigeria.
 According to Sanni (2015), Nigeria's north-east region has been heavily impacted by abductions, suicide bombings, kidnappings, and attacks by militant groups, particularly the Boko Haram group, which is accountable for the region having the worst levels of girl-child illiteracy in the country.
 Lowering levels of education, according to Murray-Bruce (2013), as cited by Onyido (2019), can be linked to the country's instability.
 One of the most important concerns affecting the Nigerian school system is abduction, which is part of the country's security challenges.
 The consequences of kidnapping can be seen in the lack of progress, self-reliance, and development in the Nigerian educational system.